dingzebin/bin_lang/README.md

 # Introduction
 A simple Intepreter.
-Most of the code from "Writing An Interpreter In Go"
+Most of the code came from "Writing An Interpreter In Go"

 # Variables
 ```